tursilion/spacefight/readme.md

 not be sold without prior arrangement.
 It may not be distributed on images sold for a 'copy fee' either.
-Getting permission is easy: mbrent@harmlesslion.com
+Getting permission is easy - write me.

 Atari 2600 version Made with BATARI BASIC.
 TI Version made with TI BASIC.